sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/upgrade.md

 # Upgrade Sourcegraph on Docker Compose

 This document describes the process to update a Docker Compose Sourcegraph instance.
+If you are unfamiliar with sourcegraph versioning or releases see our [general concepts documentation](../../updates/index.md).

-> ***⚠️ Attention: Always consult the [release notes](../../updates/docker_compose.md) for the versions your upgrade will cross.***
+> ***⚠️ Attention: Always consult the [release notes](../../updates/docker_compose.md) for the versions your upgrade will pass over and end on.***

 ### Standard upgrades

 A [standard upgrade](../../updates/index.md#upgrade-types) occurs between a Sourcegraph version and the minor or major version released immediately after it.
-If you are looking to jump forward several versions, you must perform a [multi-version upgrade](#multi-version-upgrades) instead.
+If you would like to jump forward several versions, you must perform a [multi-version upgrade](#multi-version-upgrades) instead.

 If you've [configured Docker Compose with a release branch](index.md#step-1-prepare-the-deployment-repository), please merge the upstream release tag for the next minor version into your `release` branch.
 In the following example, the release branch is being upgraded to v3.43.2.